Page Reviewed / Updated - September 27, 2020

 Health insurance can help cover some of the cost of eldercare.
-It is important to understand that to which a policyholder is entitled, and it is equally important to know the limitations of one's coverage so one does not waste time and energy pursuing benefits that they will never receive.
+It is important to understand what a policyholder is entitled to.
+And it is equally important to know the limitations of one's coverage so one does not waste time and energy pursuing benefits that they will never receive.
 For individuals doing long term planning, knowing the limitations of coverage is essential to prevent misconceptions about who will pay for care in the future.

 "Eldercare" is a broad term and one not used by health insurance companies in their descriptions of benefits.
 Therefore, it is helpful to review insurance benefits in terms that are relevant to the elderly and their care needs.
 As we examine the benefits of specific insurance policies, such as Medicare, we'll examine the following areas of coverage.